anselg/qarv/README.md

 ---------------------

 qarv is provided under the GNU General Public License, version 3 or later.
-See COPYING for more information.
+See LICENSE for more information.

 The icons included with qarv are part of the oxygen theme from the KDE project (www.kde.org).
-See res/icons/COPYING for licensing information.
+See res/icons/LICENSE for licensing information.

 The qarv icon itself is derived from the oxygen theme as well.